Ljungby library: Köpingsgården, the old clog factory (1928–1965)

 Overview of the library at Köpingsgården in 1937.

 John Howding (taken 1932), librarian and later library director at Ljungby Köpings Bibliotek.

 In 1928 the library moved to the old clog factory Köpingsgården on Skånegatan street, which they had already bought in 1925 for 40,000 kronor.
 With the move the library acquired an additional two rooms and now had 48 m2 of space.
-Librarian there was John Howding, which in 1925 had succeeded Ernst Malmertz.
-Howding managed to quadruple the library's governmental grant by formally becoming a library director and acquire a collection of reference books.
+Librarian there was John Howding, who in 1925 had succeeded Ernst Malmertz.
+Howding managed to quadruple the library's governmental grant by formally becoming a library director and acquiring a collection of reference books.
 But the Skolöverstyrelse still forced Howding and library assistant Karl Loby to attend a two-week library course in Stockholm.
-In 1936 the library expanded to 85 m2, after several years of complaints from the Skolöverstyrelse about the all to small rooms.
+In 1936 the library expanded to 85 m2, after several years of complaints from the Skolöverstyrelse about the all too small rooms.
 In the trade paper Biblioteksbladet Howding said:"[...]Since Ljungby is our country's second youngest city, and also one of the smaller ones, with only circa 5000 inhabitants, no one dared expect that the city already would appear among them who during last year acquired stately new buildings with modernly furnished libraries...
-It is the hope of the library board that these facilities, although small and simple, would be a calm refuge for those of the city's inhabitants for whom useful knowledge and pleasant amusement is the sought-after goal." - John HowdingIn 1937 Howding managed at last to fulfill the merge, that had partially failed fifteen years earlier, with the remaining libraries in Ljungby.
+It is the hope of the library board that these facilities, although small and simple, would be a calm refuge for those of the city's inhabitants for whom useful knowledge and pleasant amusement is the sought-after goal." - John HowdingIn 1937 Howding managed at last to fulfill the merger, that had partially failed fifteen years earlier, with the remaining libraries in Ljungby.
 They acquired additional 550 to 600 bands – which can be compared to the 184 newly sourced books their then budget allowed.
 In 1941 the library at the old clog factory peaked at 11,800 borrowed books and 900 borrowers, with a town population of about 5,300 inhabitants.
 In 1957 Ljungby's first qualified librarian was hired.

 Brunnsparken, the former restaurant (1965–1982)

-On 1 July 1965, the library moved to a larger premises of 350 m2 by Brunnsparken park, when the previous restaurant moved to the newly built Terraza building.
+On 1 July 1965, the library moved to larger premises of 350 m2 by Brunnsparken park, when the previous restaurant moved to the newly built Terraza building.
 At the end of the 1960s the library lent out 60,000 books per year and was open 28 hours per week.
 In 1971 a national municipal reform occurred and Ljungby municipality's population increased to 26,000 inhabitants; but the library was just suited for a population of half that size, despite that the building had been expanded by 500 m2.
 The Cultural Committee of Ljungby – which had replaced the library board – concluded that there was too little staff, too few books, and too small rooms.